tungnm/tungnm.github.io/_posts/2019-4-12-Building-Website-With-ExpressJs.md

 ![Diagram 1](/images/part-1-diagram-1.png "Part 1 Diagram 1")

-Ok, with the quick note on Javascript, let's take a look at `server.js` again.
+Ok, with the quick overview on Javascript, let's take a look at `server.js` again.

 The first line: *var express = require('express');* simply includes the Express library and assign the library to the variable named **express**